This chapter describes several of the actions and configurations possible with the Convertigo engine Administration Console

 Figure: Symbol deletion confirmation

-2. Click on Yes to delete the selected symbol or click on No to abort the symbol deletion.
+3. Click Yes to delete the symbol or No to abort.

 To delete all existing symbols

-2. Click on Yes to delete all symbols or click on No to abort the symbols deletion.
+3. Click Yes to delete all symbols or No to abort.

 Importing symbols